tatsumoto-ren/tatsumoto-ren.github.io/blog/join-our-community.md

 is a messenger with a focus on speed and security.
 To use Telegram on GNU/Linux, install
 [the official desktop client](https://archlinux.org/packages/?name=telegram-desktop).
+Telegram also can be found on F-Droid,
+The package is named [Forkgram](https://f-droid.org/en/packages/org.forkgram.messenger/).

 This is the main group for chatting about Japan, the Japanese language, and other things.